 D.S.
-Waldman is a Marsh-Rebelo scholar at San Diego State University.
-His work has appeared or is forthcoming in such publications as Kenyon Review, Poetry Northwest, Georgia Review, Gettysburg Review, Colorado Review, Missouri Review, Copper Nickel, Southern Humanities Review, 32 Poems, Cherry Tree, Nashville Review, The Common, Los Angeles Review, and Sugar House Review.
+Waldman is a 2022-2024 Wallace Stegner fellow at Stanford University.
+His work has appeared or is forthcoming in such publications as Kenyon Review, Poetry Northwest, Narrative, Georgia Review, Gettysburg Review, Gulf Coast, Colorado Review, Missouri Review, Conjunctions, Copper Nickel, and New American Writing.

 Click the link, if there is one, to read work available online